lineeralgebra/my-bofs/README.md

 -> it was great test to use win32api on this
 ### enum bofs
 -> there is winldap.h file everything is straight forward

+for backup i can do crete smb listener to copy on smb shares